 We have seen patients wake up with positive results.
 The average length of time to noticeable benefits is anywhere from the same day to 48 hrs later.
 The number of treatments also influences the time to chronic relief.

 A small percentage of patients experience nausea or headache.
 For our infusions we always place an anti-nausea medication called Zofran.
 If this does not work we add a second type of anti-nausea medication for the second and subsequent infusions.
 If a headache does occur, we add a medication called Toradol to the infusion for subsequent treatments - this medication is similar to aspirin.

 For patients with Depression or PTSD, we have approximately an 85% success rate.
-Of course, external life influencers have a significant effect on the extent to which Ketamine can help.
 For patients with chronic pain, please call our office to speak to the doctor about your chances for pain relief with Ketamine.

 If you have any symptoms of depression, mood irregularities or chronic pain you may be a candidate for IV Ketamine treatments.
 Please call to speak to the doctor at (866) 987-7874 to assess your candidacy.

-The fee for each of the first 5 treatments is $600.
+The fee for each of the first 5 treatments is $625.
 You are not charged up front and pay as you go.
-Each infusion thereafter costs $450.
+Each infusion thereafter (after the 5th) costs $475.
+If you have received 5 or more infusions at another Ketamine clinic, each infusion would be $475 upon receipt of proof of infusions.
 Pricing differs for patients receiving infusions for Chronic Pain.
 Please refer to our pricing page

 At this time insurance does not recognize Ketamine as a treatment option for depression or chronic pain.
 However, we are happy to provide you with documentation for treatment so that you may attempt to get reimbursed.